 The following definitions shall apply for the purposes of this policy:

 U.S. Large Capitalization Stocks:

-A Portfolio of stocks comprised primarily of U.S. based companies, with the average of the stocks held having a market value exceeding \$5.0 billion and primary shares of which are traded on a major U.S. exchange.
+of U.S. based companies, with the average of the stocks held having a market value exceeding \$5.0 billion and primary shares of which are traded on a major U.S. exchange.